 The sky is a mix of ultramarine blue, cobalt teal and titanium white making a nice vibrant blue with a slightly green undertone.

-It is essential to use low chroma colours to paint the grass on the mountains.
+It is essential to use low chroma colors to paint the grass on the mountains.
 For this is used to mix yellow ochre with a bit of quinacridone magenta, a little ultramarine blue and titanium white.

 I apply the paint to the canvas using a No.5 bristle flat brush.